remix-run/react-router/packages/react-router/docs/guides/testing.md

 ## Context

 If you try to unit test one of your components that renders a `<Link>` or a `<Route>`, etc. you'll get some errors and warnings about context.
-While you may be tempted to stub out the router context yourself, we recommend you wrap your unit test in a `<StaticRouter>` or a `<MemoryRouter>`.
-Check it out:
+While you may be tempted to stub out the router context yourself, we recommend you wrap your unit test in one of the `Router` components: the base `Router` with a `history` prop, or a `<StaticRouter>`, `<MemoryRouter>`, or `<BrowserRouter>` (if `window.history` is available as a global in the test enviroment).

+Using `MemoryRouter` or a custom `history` is recommended in order to be able to reset the router between tests.

 ```jsx
 class Sidebar extends Component {